 The NSAA is designed to be challenging and time is fairly constrained, so don’t be put off if you find it hard!
 Although it is used to help build a bigger picture of you as an applicant, it is just one of many considerations that are taken into account so a bad performance in the NSAA doesn’t necessarily mean you won’t be invited for interview or be given an offer.

-Anyone applying for Natural Sciences (Biological or Physical) or Veterinary Medicine at Cambridge, EXCEPT mature students (those aged 21 or over).
+Anyone applying for Natural Sciences (Biological or Physical) or Veterinary Medicine at Cambridge.

 Please bear in mind that if you are applying for Natural Sciences at Magdalene or Trinity Colleges you will need to take at-interview assessments IN ADDITION TO THE NSAA.